 If you, or someone you know, are in crisis and are thinking about or planning suicide please reach out to Counseling and Psychological Services (CAPS) at 973-655-5211 during regular University business hours.
-To speak to a counselor after hours, contact the University Police Department at 973-655-5222.
-This support is available to you 24/7.
+In case of psychiatric emergency after hours, call University Police Department at 973-655-5222 OR speak to a counselor after hours by calling CAPS at 973-655-5211 and select Option “2”.
+These services are available to all students 24/7.

 24 Hour Resources